rismm/tp/docs/DeveloperGuide.md

 ![RenameCommandClass](uml-diagrams/RenameCommandClass.png)

 The `RenameCommand` class implements the `Command` interface and is responsible for renaming an item chosen by the user.
-A RenameCommand instance is created by the `parseRenameCommand` method called by `Parser`, which ensures that the provided parameter (name and newName) is valid.
+A RenameCommand instance is created by the `parseRenameCommand` method called by `Parser`, which ensures that the provided parameters (name and newName) are valid.

 #### Dependencies
 - `Inventory`: For getting the chosen item in the inventory